shaadclt/Eval-RAG/README.md

-# Eval RAG
+# EvalRAG

 ## Overview

-Eval RAG is a comprehensive evaluation toolkit for assessing Retrieval-Augmented Generation (RAG) outputs using linguistic, semantic, and fairness metrics.
+EvalRAG is a comprehensive evaluation toolkit for assessing Retrieval-Augmented Generation (RAG) outputs using linguistic, semantic, and fairness metrics.

 ## Installation